satra/NiPyPe-Paper/nipype_paper.rst

 study is an iterative process dependent on the quality of the data and participant population (e.g., neurotypical, presurgical, etc).
-Researchers usually experiment with different methods and their parameters to create a workflow suitable for their application.
-A computationally efficient execution allows for multiple rapid-iterations to optimize this tuning process.
-Support for optimized local execution (running independent processes in parallel, rerunning only those steps that have been influenced by the changes in parameters or dependencies since the last run) and exploration of parameter space could ease this prototyping stage of workflow development.
+Researchers usually experiment with different methods and their parameters to create a workflow suitable for their application, but no suitable framework currently exists to make this process efficient.
 Furthermore, very few of the available neuroimaging tools take advantage of the growing number of parallel hardware configurations (multicore, clusters, clouds and supercomputers).

+5) Method sections are often inadequate for reproducing results.
+Several journals (e.g., PNAS, Science, PLoS) require mandatory submission of data and scripts necessary to reproduce results of the a study.
+However, most current method sections do not have sufficient details to enable a researcher knowledgeable in the domain to reproduce the analysis process.
+Furthermore, as discussed above, typical neuroimaging analyses integrate several tools and current analysis software do not make it easy to reproduce all the analysis steps in the proper order.
+This leaves a significant burden on the user to satisfy these journal requirements as well as ensure that analysis details are preserved with the intent to reproduce.

 Current solutions\ :sup:``[a] <#cmnt1>`_`\